apiad/pydock/README.md

 ### Planned

 - Add a `docker-compose.yml` file to environments to handle port bindings, volumes, etc.
+- Change `dockerfile` template such that `user` and `repository` are args, inserted during `build` instead of when generating the file.
+- Automatically delete untagged images when installing new dependencies.

+### v0.0.2

 - Add a command to install dependencies inside the environment and commit/rebuild the image.
-- Change `dockerfile` template such that `user` and `repository` are args, inserted during `build` instead of when generating the file.

 ### v0.0.1